milesdwilliams15/milesdwilliams15.github.io/_posts/2022-03-04-multiple-comparisons-problem-with-multinomial-tests.md

 As we would expect, there’s some variation between the dice, but that’s normal when dealing with observed data.

-If we want to be sure, we can implement a IND test in R to check:
+If we want to be sure, we can implement an IND test in R to check:

 ``` r
 # We need to put the data in a 2-dimensional array: